venkatbalajim/CIT_Gatepass_App/README.md

 ## Tech Stack

-- **Flutter:** Chosen for its cross-platform development capabilities, enabling the app to run seamlessly on both iOS and Android devices.
+- **Flutter:** Chosen for its cross-platform development capabilities, enabling the app to run seamlessly on iOS and Android devices.
 - **Firebase:** Utilized for real-time Cloud Firestore database, FCM for push notifications, and Cloud Functions for enhanced functionality.

-**NOTE:** The apps for students, faculties, and security are still in development.
-This README will be updated regularly with the latest information.